byjg/wireguard-ui-setup/README.md

 # Wireguard-ui-setup

-This scripts helps to setup the [wireguard-ui](https://github.com/ngoduykhanh/wireguard-ui) project into the your machine.
+This scripts helps to setup the [wireguard-ui](https://github.com/ngoduykhanh/wireguard-ui) project into your machine.
 It enables:

 - Setup the server interface
 - Setup the clients interfaces
-- Restart wireguard-ui with no interruption
+- Restart the server interface with no interruption

-## How to execute
+## Preparing

 Open the file `wireguard-ui-setup.sh` and edit the parameteres in the begin of the file: